 2. Know How Much You’re Spending

-The next step in your debt management program should be to examine how much you spend out each month compared to how much you’ve got coming in.
+The next step in your debt management program should be to examine how much you spend out each month compared to how much you’ve got coming in and manage your debt.

 Much of your monthly expenditure will be essential; however, a considerable amount won’t be.